Exhibition and project archive

 Exhibitions & Collaborations

-Expanding Surrounding represents an extraordinary Indonesia-Australia cultural exchange that brings together neurodivergent and neurotypical artists in dynamic peer-to-peer collaborations.
-This innovative project builds on the successful 2024 'Capturing Surrounding' UK/Indonesia collaboration, deepening cross-cultural partnerships and fostering genuine understanding between creative communities.
+Expanding Surrounding, ‘Mengembangkan Sekitar’ in Indonesian, represents an Indonesia-Australia cultural exchange that brings together neurodivergent and neurotypical artists in peer-to-peer collaborations.
+This innovative project built on the successful 2024 'Capturing Surrounding' UK/Indonesia collaboration, deepening cross-cultural partnerships and fostering genuine understanding between creative communities.

-The exhibition showcases the outcomes of months of dedicated collaboration between Indonesian artists from Tab Space in Bandung and Australian artists, facilitated by Art et al. and hosted at Jump Left.
-These partnerships have already produced remarkable creative dialogues, from Vipoo Srivilasa's recent trip in Bandung to meet collaborator Ilham Sadikin, to the ongoing digital exchanges between Claudia Panca Fadilla (Indonesia) and Anna Louise Richardson (Australia).
+The exhibition showcased the outcomes of months of collaboration between Indonesian artists from Tab Space in Bandung and Australian artists, facilitated by Art et al. and hosted at Jump Left.
+The partnerships produced new creative dialogues, from Vipoo Srivilasa's trip in Bandung to meet collaborator Achmad Ilham Sadikin, alongside digital exchanges between Claudia Panca Fadilla (Indonesia) and Anna Louise Richardson (Australia).

 Proudly supported by the Department of Foreign Affairs and Trade, Creative Australia and Creative Victoria, with project, exhibition and venue partner Jump Left and Impact Neighbourhoods.